 - Are intended for a broad audience

-- Tend not to include references to back up their claims
+- Often do not include references to back up their claims

 - Can be based on personal opinion